-Eric Eggers: 30K Ineligible Detroit Voters Could Get Mail-In Ballots
+Eric Eggers: Detroit Has 30,000 More Registered Voters than Citizens of Legal Voting Age

 “In the city of Detroit … according to a lawsuit filed just last year, the city of Detroit itself has over 30,000 more registered voters than citizens of legal voting age,” Eggers continued.

-“30,000 people in Detroit at least will receive a ballot that probably shouldn’t be voting, or receive an absentee ballot request form,” Eggers said.
+“30,000 people in Detroit at least will receive … an absentee ballot request form,” Eggers said.
 “Well Donald Trump only won Michigan by less than 11,000 votes in 2016.
 So this is a state that if it flips … the margins are very small here.”

 Eggers said Michigan officials should look to recent mail-in voting problems in Wisconsin’s April 7 primary elections where at least 30,000 mail-in votes were counted after Election Day.